 Google is coming: Will Google threaten Booking business model?

-Over the years Booking has been able to keep growing thanks to its expansion, acquisition of other brands and its ability to create a sticky platform for its users.
-At the same time, most of the traffic that goes toward its sites come from performance-based advertising and a good chunk of it is paid traffic via Google.
+Over the years Booking has been able to keep growing thanks to its expansion, acquisition of other brands, and its ability to create a sticky platform for its users.
+At the same time, most of the traffic that goes toward its sites comes from performance-based advertising, and a good chunk of it is paid traffic via Google.

-As Google enters more and more into travel related services (see Google Flights), it becomes harder for Booking to keep a competitive business model able to continue gaining traction.
-Therefore, Google does represent a threat for Booking sustaiability in its business model.
+As Google enters more and more into travel-related services (see Google Flights), it becomes harder for Booking to keep a competitive business model able to continue gaining traction.
+Therefore, Google does represent a threat for Booking sustainability in its .

 Reference for the data: Booking Holding Annual Report 2017